livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

       type: 'include',
       // refer to the include service handle
       service: 'teaser',
-      // extend the config for li-reference type input
+      // extend the config for li-document-reference type input
       paramsSchemaExtension: [
         {
           // refer to the handle of the services paramsSchema property